 All breast implants have an outer shell made of silicone elastomer, but the filler material can be either sterile salt water or silicone gel.
 Implants are usually round, but oval or tear drop-shaped are also available if required.
 The outer shell can be smooth or have a rough texture.
 Implants that are not round are always textured so that the implant "sticks" to the surrounding tissue to minimize the chance of the implant turning upside-down or sideways.
 However, this can cause skin rippling.
 Round implants will look the same when rotated in any direction and therefore do not necessarily need to have a rough surface.
-In Dr. Conkright's practice, primary breast augmentation surgery is usually performed using round, smooth saline implants, but there are specific occasions when we would choose silicone-filled and or different shaped and textured implants.
+In Dr. Conkright's practice, both silicone and saline implants are available.

-If silicone gel-filled implants rupture, the gel leaks into the surrounding pocket.
-This is usually contained within the scar capsule that surrounds the implant.
-Sometimes, however, it can migrate out of the capsule and into the breast tissue, causing small areas of scar tissue we call granulomas.
+In the unlikely event that a silicone gel-filled implants rupture, the gel is contained within the surrounding pocket.
 The effects of a ruptured silicone gel-filled implant are localized to the breast and have not been systemic.
 It is more difficult and expensive to detect a silicone gel-filled implant rupture.
 When saline implants rupture, the volume of the breast slowly diminishes over several days, or even over the course of a few weeks.
-The body absorbs the saltwater fluid like drinking a glass of water and is considered to be harmless.
+The body absorbs the saltwater and is considered to be harmless.

 Silicone gel-filled implant ruptures, however, may be silent and cause no notable change in the appearance or feel of the breast.
 It is for this reason that recommendations will be made for long-term follow-up in patients with gel implants to undergo diagnostic testing such as an MRI every five to ten years in order to assess the integrity of the gel-filled implant.
 Patients choosing silicone gel implants must be fully aware of this and weigh the benefits and risks.
-For most women, the more expensive silicone gel implant is not the best choice.
-Most of Dr Conkright's patients choose saline implants for their proven safety, minimal follow-up cost, and proven track record.
-We use both types of implants depending on individual needs and preferences, and have a full line of both silicone gel and saline implants available
+We use both types of implants depending on individual needs and preferences, and have a full line of both silicone gel and saline implants available.

 Three incisions are most commonly used for breast augmentation.
 When choosing incisions, it is important to consider many factors.
 Scars heal differently on different people.
 Scar camouflage is not only a function of the way you heal but also depends on your skin color, texture, and the way you dress.
 An incision in the hair bearing region of the armpit does not leave a scar on the breast, but the resulting scar may be visible when the arms are raised.
 Women who wear tank tops, sleeveless shirts, or raise their arms during aerobic exercises might show an axillary incision more than an incision by the areola or under the breast fold.